• Archive ETH Studio Basel

 Events

 Het Nieuwe Instituut Thursday Night Live!
-The Urbanisation of the Sea 10th June, 7.30-9.00pm
+The Urbanisation of the Sea I Discussion June 10 2021, 7.30-9.00pm

 Thinkers from theory, artistic practice and academia come together on Thursday Night Live! at Het Nieuwe Instituut to discuss interdisciplinary issues and urgencies presented in the book the Urbanisation of the Sea (N. Couling and C. Hein.
 2020.
 Rotterdam: nai010)